harshiniraj311/Block-world-domain/README.md

 # Block World Domain

-This repository contains a Python implementation of the Block World problem solver using the A* algorithm.
-The solver includes both a step-by-step textual output and an animated visualization of the solution.
+This repository contains a Python implementation of the Block World problem solved using the A* algorithm.
+The implementation includes both a step-by-step textual output and an animated visualization of the solution.

 ## Features